 Most West India package tours to Aurangabad include visits to the ancient Ajanta caves.
 Most of these are Buddhist caves and monasteries.

 Bibi ka Maqbara in Aurangabad is another historic tourist destination.
 This mausoleum was constructed by Aurangzeb for his wife Rabia Durani.
 This monument is an architectural replication of the stunning Taj Mahal that was built by emperor Shah Jahan at Agra.
-This Maqbara is set in the midst of spacious and manicured lawns decorated with fountains, pavilions and pathways.
+This Maqbara is set amid spacious and manicured lawns decorated with fountains, pavilions and pathways.

-During your Aurangabad travel one can also visit the Panchakki, that is basically an ancient water mill.
+During your Aurangabad travel one can also visit the Panchakki, which is an ancient watermill.
 A mosque is located inside the main enclosure.
 The entire area is ornamented with dancing fountains.
 The Ajanta and Ellora caves are of course the most important tourist destinations located near Aurangabad and most of the West India Tour Packages to Aurangabad include a visit to these ancient caves.

 One particular Jain cave is very famous for its Yakshi statue.
 The Buddhist Vishwakarma chaitya is another important site.
 The Kailasa temple located in the Ellora caves is one of the most popular tourist destinations in this region.